 Rapid Temperature Changes and Hard Freezes

-Extreme temperatures can cause pipes to expand and contract and sometimes crack.
+Extreme temperatures can cause pipes to expand and contract, sometimes cracking.
 There are a few preventative measures you can take to protect your pipes from freezing.

-If you live in an area prone to hard freezing it is best to invest in pipe insulation which can be fairly inexpensive.
+If you live in an area prone to hard freezing, it is best to invest in pipe insulation.
 This will be the best for long term prevention.
-In areas like Houston, TX that are normally rather hot but do occasionally get hit with hard freezes, there are some short term actions you can take including:
+In areas like Houston, TX, that are normally rather hot but do occasionally get hit with hard freezes, there are some short term actions you can take:

-Opening kitchen and bathroom cabinet doors.
-This allow warm air to circulate around the pipes.
+- Open kitchen and bathroom cabinet doors.
+This allows warm air to circulate around the pipes.

-Mission Air Conditioning and Plumbing is one of the highest-rated plumbing companies in Houston.
-We pride ourselves on excellent customer service and a wealth of experience and knowledge in plumbing as well as heating and cooling.
-Get in touch with us when you need excellent service at affordable prices.
+Mission AC & Plumbing is one of the highest-rated plumbing companies in Houston.
+We pride ourselves on excellent customer service and a wealth of experience and knowledge in plumbing.